roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 #### Electrical Requirements

-The following are the electrical characteristics of RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module.
-Please [contact us ](mailto:support@rakwireless.com)if you need other details for your project.
+The following are the electrical characteristics of RAK2245 WisLink-LoRa Stamp Edition.
+[Contact us ](mailto:support@rakwireless.com)if you need other details for your project.

 ##### Absolute Maximum Rating